 Many athletes and supporters do not think they should be getting paid hundreds of thousands of dollars, but they do wish they could have enough money to support themselves while being at school.
 A college athlete named Shabazz Napier, who is from Boston, says there were nights where he would go to bed hungry and not have enough money to eat a decent meal but was still expected to play at a high level.

-“We do have hungry nights that we don’t have enough money to get food in.
+"We do have hungry nights that we don’t have enough money to get food in.
 Sometimes money is needed," Napier said.
 "I don’t think you should stretch it out to hundreds of thousands of dollars for playing, because a lot of times guys don’t know how to handle themselves with money.
 I feel like a student athlete.
-Sometimes, there’s hungry nights where I’m not able to eat, but I still gotta play up to my capabilities."
+Sometimes, there are hungry nights where I’m not able to eat, but I still gotta play up to my capabilities."

 Colleges Profit Off of Athletes But Don't Share Those Profits With Them

 These athletes bring in so much revenue for the school, and they do not get a single dime for it.
 Yes, they are going to school for free with scholarships to play for these schools.
 But most of these athletes are only in school for their sport.
 Otherwise, they would not even be in college.
 Some of these athletes have families they need to take care of, and it is a lot of pressure to go to school at such a young age with such high responsibilities.

 These athletes have their name on the back of their jerseys and these jerseys are sold at such a high rate, especially for the stars in the NCAA.
 They do not have any rights to any of this money.
 These schools are making money off of these kids' names and performances but won’t pay them.

 Also, there are college video games with these athletes in the game, and they get absolutely nothing out of it.
 An NCAA athlete dedicates over 43 hours a week for their sport.
 That's more hours than the average American works per week.
 These kids have to miss classes for these televised games that are being watched from all over, and they do not get a single dollar.